Legatia/Zottery/README.md

 - **Match 5/6**: 20% of prize pool
 - **Match 4/6**: 15% of prize pool
 - **Match 3/6**: 5% of prize pool

+### 5. Swap & Bridge

+Users can easily move funds between Zcash and Starknet:
+- **Bridge**: Deposit ZEC to mint stZEC (Starknet ZEC) or burn stZEC to withdraw ZEC.
+- **Swap**: Trade stZEC for USDC to enter the lottery, or swap winnings back to ZEC for privacy.

 ## Prerequisites